-You were not independently represented in establishing the terms of the combination.
+You were not independently represented in establishing the terms of the combination, and consequently the terms of the combination may have been materially different if you had been independently represented.

 Representatives of the general partners of the combining partnerships determined the terms of the combination, including the combination exchange ratio of each combining partnership, the type and amount of interests in our partnership to be received by the general partners and limited partners of each of the combining partnerships, the terms of the Operating ORRIs and other terms as to which the general partners may be deemed to have interests different from the interests of the limited partners.
 The general partners of the combining partnerships did not seek recommendations about the type of transaction or the terms or prices from any independent underwriter, financial advisor or other securities professional, except that Dorchester Hugoton engaged Mr. Lazier to assess the fairness of the combination to the depositary receipt holders of Dorchester Hugoton from a financial point of view.
 Mr. Lazier's opinion addressed the fairness of terms that had already been negotiated, and he did not participate in those negotiations.
 The only independent representatives in the combination were the Advisory Committee members of Dorchester Hugoton.
 However, the Advisory Committee members reviewed the combination only from the standpoint of fairness to Dorchester Hugoton's depositary receipt holders, not from the standpoint of fairness to limited partners of Republic and Spinnaker.
 In addition, the Advisory Committee did not participate in the negotiation of the combination exchange ratios.
 Therefore, no representative group of limited partners and no outside experts or consultants, such as investment bankers, legal counsel, accountants or financial experts, were engaged solely to represent the independent interests of the limited partners of any partnership in structuring and negotiating the terms of the combination for any partnership.
 If you had been separately represented, the terms of the combination might have been different and possibly more favorable to you.